 Join our professional development program for Script Writers and Actors

 Give a voice to African, Caribbean and Black youth (aged 12-22) with stories told through animation

-Save the date for the most anticipated African festival in Western Canada happening on August 20 & 21
+Register now for the most anticipated African festival in Western Canada happening on August 20 & 21, 2021.

 Since 2006, Woezo Africa Music & Dance Theatre Inc. has been passionately dedicated to bringing the history of African culture to the masses through traditional and modern modes of performing arts, including dance, music, theatre and storytelling.

 Our ambitions for the Woezo Africa Cultural Festival became a reality thanks to the support we’ve received from many people, from community members to our funders.
 Woezo Africa Music & Dance Theatre Inc. would like to extend our thanks to our sponsors who’ve given us the chance to envision a cross-cultural learning with our arts-based approach.
 We could not have done it without you.